 All their products are handcrafted, vegan and are 100% free from synthetic perfumes, chemicals and paraffin.
 Candles are housed in apothecary jars produced in the UK, and filled with GMO-free coconut and palm-free plant waxes, pure cotton wicks and generous doses of uniquely formulated aromatherapy-grade essential oil blends.
 Sun.day's ethos is grounded in sustainability and working with nature, using plants and botanical oils to enhance well-being, whilst ensuring no toxins or chemicals are used to fragrance your home.

 Not sure what to give as a gift?
-Give the gift of choice with an Immaculate Vegan gift card, knowing that your giftee will be able to take their pick from over 1000 ethical and sustainable products in our store.
+Give the gift of choice with an Immaculate Vegan gift card, knowing that your giftee will be able to take their pick from 1000s of ethical and sustainable products in our store.

 Gift cards are delivered by email and contain instructions to redeem them at checkout.
 They come in denominations of GBP, from £25 to £300 – however customers paying in USD and Euros on our site can use these gift cards towards purchases made in USD and Euros too.